kerwin612/teleport/rfd/0126-backend-migrations.md

 4. Migrations are always applied in the correct order and are not skipped.
 5. Migrations can be rolled back without having to manually edit the backend.

-## Details

-### Resource versioning
+#### Resource versioning

 The version of a resource MUST be bumped when changes are made to it.
-Any changes to a resource which can be converted into the previous version and do not cause any backward compatability issues with older Teleport instances only need to bump the minor version of a resource.
+Any changes to a resource which can be converted into the previous version and do not cause any backward compatibility issues with older Teleport instances only need to bump the minor version of a resource.
 All changes to a resource which would cause backward incompatibility with other Auth servers trying to read/write the resource MUST update the major version.
 All changes to a resource which alter how that resource is understood, interpreted, and acted upon by Teleport instances MUST update the major version.